-Cortland Indicator Mono is extremely visible, opaque, white or brightly colored nylon mono.
+Cortland Indicator Mono is extremely visible, opaque, brightly colored nylon mono.
 It makes a great sighter for European nymphing and it will make great sighters for tenkara anglers who use them.

 I have chosen to carry the Cortland Indicator Mono because I am convinced there will be a fusion of tenkara and European nymphing.
-This new and as yet unnamed discipline will not replace either tenkara or European nymphing.
+This new discipline, called Tactical Nymphing by Rob Worthing, will not replace either tenkara or European nymphing.
 It will be a new style of fishing that will exist between the two well established methods and will blend elements of both.

 Cortland Indicator Mono will be in the thick of it.

 US anglers have been using tenkara rods to fish weighted nymphs for as

 long as there have been tenkara rods in the US.
 At first, they weren't

 entirely successful because the rods weren't designed for it.

 Things got a lot better with the introduction of the Daiwa Kiyose SF rods to the US market in 2012 (subsequently replaced by the Keiryu-X rods).
 Unlike the tenkara rods which were then available, the Kiyose SF rods were stiff enough to get good hook sets when fishing weighted nymphs.
 Unfortunately, while they were great for fishing nymphs they were a bit too stiff for casting a very light line.
 To get the best performance, an angler needed one rod for fishing nymphs and a different rod for unweighted wets and for dries.